What is Alipay? WeChat Pay? How to pay Like a Local in China

 Similar to WeChat Pay, Alipay is another third-party mobile and online payment platform founded by The Alibaba Group with its original headquarter in Hangzhou.

 As mentioned above, Tenpay (including WeChat Pay and QQ Wallet) currently maintains the largest market share by penetration rate of third-party mobile payments as of Q3 2018, guess who’s the second largest?
 According to Ipsos, it’s Alipay!
 Its market share by penetration rate was 63.6%.
-According to the company’s 2018 annual report, they also have 900 million active users (MAU) around the world.
+As of last reporting Alipay had over 647 million MAUs in April 2019!

 Its financial services are more or less the same as what WeChat Pay offers, such as money transfers, bill payments, e-commerce etc. What’s more is that Alipay offers its payment method on two of the largest Chinese e-commerce platform, Taobao and Tmall, which are also owned by Alibaba.